BLUE SKIES, GREEN GRASS, AND WARMTH

 The welcoming cheers paused as the children, who had never possessed a weapon or fired a shot in combat, walked down the gangplank with ill-fitting clothing and wary eyes.
 Boys had shaved heads.
 New Zealanders who read newspapers or listened to the radio knew of their impending arrival, but they were not prepared for the sight of so many young people sharing a collective and distinctive atmosphere of hardship.

 They were the lucky ones—survivors out of hundreds of thousands forcibly removed from their homes in eastern Poland in 1940 and 1941 and incarcerated in NKVD (Soviet Secret Police and forerunner to the KGB) forced-labour facilities throughout the USSR.
-They sheltered in orphanages created by the Polish army as that army struggled to squeeze around 115,000 Poles—barely eight percent of those taken by the Soviets—out of Stalin’s territory.
+They shad heltered in orphanages created by the Polish army as that army struggled to squeeze around 115,000 Poles—barely eight percent of those taken by the Soviets—out of Stalin’s territory.

 Photographer John Pascoe boarded the ship that Wednesday.
-While most around her looked to shore, he caught the eye of this little girl, too small to look over people against the railings, and the little boy on the left-hand side of the foreground.2
+While most around her looked to shore, he caught the eye of this little girl, too small to look over people against the railings, and that of the little boy on the left-hand side of the foreground.2

 American personnel and Chinese airmen scheduled to train in New Zealand arrived with the 2nd NZEF.
 Dignitaries welcoming them included Prime Minister Peter Fraser, Minister of Defence Frederick Jones, Consul-General for China Wang Feng and several high-ranking American military officials.
 The Royal New Zealand Air Force band “added to the liveliness of the welcome.”4